-- The Craney Hill Towers experience human activity.
-The Fire Department is evaluating the use of video and audio surveillance to increase response time.
-Surveillance does not work when power and internet outages occur. - The TDS Switching Station at Craney Hill Road is often knocked offline by high wind and winter events.
-They have their own portable generator that their TDS crew places during events.
+• The Craney Hill Towers experience unapproved human activity.
+People often try to vandalize the Tower, which stores the expensive radio and communications equipment.
+The Fire Department is evaluating the use of video and audio surveillance to increase response time to the site.
+Surveillance does not work when power and internet outages occur.

-- The Craney Hill Communications Tower often experiences utility outages from snow, ice, high winds, and debris.
+- The TDS Switching Station at Craney Hill Road is often knocked offline by high wind and winter events.
+They have their own portable generator that their TDS crew places during events. - The Craney Hill Communications Tower often experiences utility outages from snow, ice, high winds, and debris.
 The Fire Dept must first shovel a path to the Tower, then bring a portable generator onsite and maintain gasoline for operations to continue.
 The Tower hosts important local Town Highway, Fire and Rescue, and Police dispatch communications; Capital Area Mutual Aid dispatch for the region, which also carries the redundant backup for Lakes Region Mutual Aid; hosts Merrimack County communications; and the tower is a repeater tower.
-Access to the site is difficult during winter and is often granted by a property owner on private Corbin Road.
-People often try to vandalize the Tower, which stores the expensive radio and communications equipment.
-The icy steps during winter are hazardous for staff accessing the facilities but also are dangerous for trespassers. - Any terrorism or natural contamination of the 1 or 2 Cogswell Springs Water tank could affect the public health of all downtown businesses, residents using Town water and New England College.
-1 tank could be taken offline if sabotaged and flushed and the second tank used in the interim.
-Town likely has safeguards. - With its proximity to the Contoocook River, the Wastewater Treatment Plant's pumping stations could become flooded.
+Access to the site is difficult during winter and is often granted by a property owner on their private road, Corbin Road..
+The icy steps during winter are hazardous for staff accessing the facilities but also are dangerous for trespassers. - Any terrorism or natural contamination of the 1 or 2 Cogswell Springs Water tanks could affect the public health of all downtown businesses, residents using Town water and New England College.
+One tank could be taken offline if sabotaged and then flushed, with the second tank used in the interim.
+Town is believed to have safeguards. - With its proximity to the Contoocook River, the Wastewater Treatment Plant's pumping stations could become flooded.
 Should this occur, the Downtown's sewer will become unusable and may back up, possibly causing a public health hazard.
-Have a cell-based alarm system with main control at treatment plant.
-Even with a pump station flooded, the alarm would be at the treatment office. - Water Department is more prone to flooding than Wastewater Department, and Water Dept staff access could be impaired from the flooded driveway.
-Ramsdell Road floods but WW has access through the back way at the DOT sheds.
-Wastewater's 55-gallon barrels 50% of sodium hydroxide flooding or spillage not likely.
-NH 114 area is low and most prone at Water Dept entrance.
-Water has 250-gallon totes of sodium chemical 25%.
-Water has never reached the height of flooding. - INFO: USACE (terrorism) has a series of protection levels based on national threat, also correlated with floodwater levels.
+The Dept has a cell-based alarm system with main control at treatment plant.
+Even with a pump station flooded, the alarm itself at the Treatment facility office could still sound. - Water Department is more prone to flooding than Wastewater Department, and Water Dept staff access could be impaired from the flooded driveway.
+Ramsdell Road floods but Wastewater Dept has access through the back way at the DOT sheds as needed.
+Flooding or spillage of Wastewater's 55-gallon barrels holding 50% sodium hydroxide is not believed likely.
+NH 114 area is low and most prone to flooding at Water Dept entrance at Davison Road.
+Water Dept stores 250-gallon totes of 25% sodium chemicals.
+Potential floodwaters have never reached the height of flooding at either facility. - INFO: USACE (terrorism) has a series of protection levels based on national threat that also correlate with floodwater levels.
 One of the first flooding elevation protocols is closing NH 127.
 Incidentally, with US 202 work in April 2019, the highway is being closed with all traffic rerouting to NH 127 through June 2019.
+If extreme reservoir flooding occurred during this timeframe, the USACE would have closed NH 127 out of necessity and the traffic would have needed to be rerouted to a third route.